Keldorb/MtgCardDeviders/README.md

 Feel free to like and follow!

 Patchnotes:
+2021.04.01
-- included sets till "Zendikar Rising"
+- included sets till "Stryxhaven" and added more older sets.
 2018.10.28
 Fixed and adding additions from @Shaidar413
 - the grey (black) card was too high, pulled it down and did the same with the icons